 - Use Reserved Instances!
 If you are going to stay in AWS for a long time reserve, it will save you up to 30%.

-- Use a Version control system to track your changes and deploy to the instances.
+- Use a version control system to track and deploy your changes to the instances.

 Conclusion